Learn More About Mayor Andy Berke

 During the Mayor’s tenure, Chattanooga has seen a number of improvements in quality of life.
 Through a coordinated approach with the US attorney, the District Attorney, and law enforcement agencies, the City has seen a decrease in both property and violent crime.
 Since March of 2013, unemployment has dropped more than 2% and over 6,157 new jobs have come to the Chattanooga region.
 Not only is overall employment on the rise, foreclosure rates have decreased while Chattanooga had the third highest wage growth in the country for a mid-sized city in 2014.

 To ensure that this wave of prosperity reaches everyone in Chattanooga, the Mayor has put forth an aggressive workforce development strategy and a number of programs aimed toward increasing economic mobility.
 In his 2nd State of the City address, Mayor Berke announced that the City would partner with the White House and area nonprofits to end chronic Veterans Homelessness by the end of 2016.
-Since then, more than 117 veterans have been housed in the Chattanooga area.
+The City was honored by the Obama administration in early 2017 for accomplishing this goal.

 While the City does not have authority over the School system, Mayor Berke has put a number of supports in place to help students reach their full potential.
 Through strategic investments in early childhood education, the City is working to make sure every student is prepared to learn when they enter kindergarten.
 In 2014, the City received a grant to fund 150 new early learning slots for 2 and 3 year olds.
 In addition, partnering with a local non-profit, the city has begun Baby University to help parents in need be a newborn child’s first teacher.

 Andy is married to Monique Prado Berke.
-Andy and Monique have two daughters: Hannah, who is in 10th grade, and Orly, a 7th grader.
+They have two daughters, Hannah and Orly.